Pinterest Pixel

 What if we have 10 questions in a survey and 4 options for each question?

-For a survey with 10 questions each having 4 options, create 10 separate groups of radio buttons, one group per question.
-Each group’s buttons should be linked to a distinct cell to record individual answers, ensuring clean data for easy analysis and interpretation.
+For a survey with 10 questions, each having 4 options, create 10 separate groups of radio buttons, one group per question.
+Each group’s buttons should be linked to a distinct cell to record individual answers, so that there is clean data for easy analysis and interpretation.

 If you like this Excel tip, please share it